What is membrane nitrogen generation?

 These industries need a 95% mix (or better) of pure nitrogen for commercial purposes.

-This innovative approach allows businesses to produce their own nitrogen supply directly at their facility, eliminating the need for external deliveries and offering greater control over their nitrogen production.
+This innovative approach allows businesses to produce their own source of nitrogen supply directly at their facility.
+It eliminates the need for external deliveries, offering greater control over production and ensuring a continuous supply of nitrogen.

 Membrane Nitrogen Generation

 Membrane nitrogen generation produces nitrogen gas on site from compressed air.
-It works through hollow fibres that let oxygen pass through while keeping nitrogen in the main flow.
+These systems work through thousands of hollow fibres that let oxygen pass through while keeping nitrogen in the main flow.

-The kit needs dry, clean air to function properly.
+Membrane nitrogen generators need dry, clean air to function properly.
 Wet air clogs the membranes, which means more maintenance and shorter membrane life.
-Most setups include coalescing filters that need to be changed every 6,000 hours.
+Most setups include coalescing filters that need to be changed every 6,000 hours to remove particulate and oil.

-Unlike PSA systems, membrane generators do not cycle between adsorption vessels.
+Unlike PSA nitrogen generators, membrane generators do not cycle between adsorption vessels.
 They are quieter but use more power for high-purity output.
 A 50 Nm³/hr system typically draws about 22 kW when producing 99% pure nitrogen.

 Most users report that the technology is quite reliable.
 Breakdowns are rare, though cold winter mornings sometimes cause condensation issues if the intake air is not properly heated.